How to configure GreatAI#

 save_model(model, 'my-model')

-1. This line isn't strictly necessary because if s3.ini (or mongo.ini) is available in the current working directory, they are automatically used to configure their respective LargeFile implementations/databases.
+) is available in the current working directory, they are automatically used to configure their respective LargeFile implementations/databases.

 Departing from AWS